kevgo/text-runner/documentation/how-it-works.md

 </a>

-The class `tr_createFile` tells TextRunner to run the `createFile` action here, which makes it create a file in its working directory.
+The class `tr_createFile` tells TextRunner to run the `createFile` action here, which creates a file in TextRunner's working directory.
-It takes the filename and content to create from the text inside this block (not invisible metadata, but the document's content which the user sees), and creates the specified file.
+The built-in implementation of the `createFile` action takes the name of the file to create from the bold or italic section inside the `<a>` tag, and the content to write into the file from the code block.
 Text outside of `<a>` tags is ignored by TextRunner.

 If you run `text-run` on the command line to test this document,